 The long light of morning sent shafts of light into the synagogue of Galilee on the Sabbath.
 The congregants hurried to take their places, jostling for a good view.
 No one wanted to miss the guest teacher.
 As with other synagogues, they frequently drew from the wisdom of travelling rabbis, skillful teachers trained in the tradition of one of several prominent rabbinical schools.

-Pastoral Reflection, The First Week of Advent, Our 36th Week in Official Pandemic Status — November 27, 2020
+Pastoral Reflections, The Third Week of Epiphany, the Umpteenth Week of Official Pandemic Status — January 29, 2021

 The Rev. Beth Purdum Eden is an ordained minister in the Evangelical Lutheran Church.
 She has served in more than 6 parishes in the Western United States for 30 years.